-Turkish towels are excellent towels, but not knowing their properties and how to wash them properly, you may easily ruin your towel.
+Turkish towels are excellent, but you may easily ruin your towel by not knowing their properties and how to wash them properly.

-Some of my international friends even called me about how awful Turkish towels are, yet I am 100% sure that they did not use the Turkish towels as they should.
+Some of my international friends even called me about how awful Turkish towels are, yet I am 100% sure that they did not wash the Turkish towels as they should.